Prawn Biryani

 How many whistles should I wait for?

-Cook on medium-low flame for 8 minutes.
+Cook on mediumlow flame for 8 minutes, about 2 whistles.

 Why is my biryani too watery?

-Ensure you use the correct rice-to-liquid ratio and drain rice well.
+Ensure you use the correct rice to liquid ratio and drain rice well.

 Rate this recipe